Itsme72002/litle-rails-demo/README.md

-Litle and Co demo webapp using Ruby on Rails
+Litle and Co demo Ruby on Rails web application
 =================================================

 About Litle